gammapy/gammapy-meetings/dev-meetings/2025/2025-10-31/README.md

 ## General information

 ### Benchmarks and validations actions fail
-AS reports the failure for LST1 data download happening sometimes, Gets resolved on rerunning the actions.
+AS reports the failure for LST1 data download happening sometimes.
+Gets resolved on rerunning the actions.
  RT mentions we need better method instead of downloading from zenodo

 ### Minutes